OpusCapita/react-dates/src/client/components/DatePicker/DatePicker.DOCUMENTATION.md

 ### Synopsis

-DatePicker show calendar button.
-When you click it, calendar appears
+DatePicker shows the calendar button.
+When you click it, calendar appears.
+Allows select date using mouse.

 Based on configured to OpusCapita defaults [react-day-picker](https://github.com/gpbl/react-day-picker)